brigittepegado/beautiful-jekyll/aboutme.md

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Only the history of my web beginnings make sense to post here.
+To elaborate on my history and where I orginate as a person will require you to meet me elsewhere.
+For now here is the link of my first website [brigittepegado](http://brigittepegado.github.io) and it will answer **some** your questions.